JSotres/Autonomous_AFM_Imaging_DNA/README.md

 # Repo for the manuscript: Enabling Autonomous Scanning Probe Microscopy Imaging of Single Molecules with Deep Learning
-This repo contains the code, models, and images to train and validate these models, used in the manuscript "Enabling Autonomous Scanning Probe Microscopy Imaging of Single Molecules with Deep Learning".
+This repo contains the code, models, and images to train and validate these models, used in the manuscript:

-A more comprehensive guide for the repo will be provided upon publication of the manuscript.
+Sotres J., Boyd H., Gonzalez-Martinez J.F.
+2021.
+Enabling Autonomous Scanning Probe Microscopy Imaging of Single Molecules with Deep Learning. https://doi.org/10.1039/D1NR01109J.
+Nanoscale 13: 9193.

 ## Getting started
 * Tested with Python 3.6.0.